jadecobra/python_tdd_exercises/source/functions.rst

 ----

-* The problem with giving arguments this way is that they have to be in the order the function_ expects or I get a different behavior.
+* The problem with giving arguments this way is that they have to be in the order the :ref:`function<what is a function?>` expects or I get a different behavior.
 I add a test to ``test_functions.py`` to show this

   .. code-block:: python
     :lineno-start: 26